djmaze/pacifier/README.md

-# Github-notifications
+# Pacifier

-This README outlines the details of collaborating on this Ember application.

-A short introduction of this app could easily go here.
+Having large numbers of Github notifications?
+Watching many repositories?
+Pacifier allows you to focus on the ones you are interested in.

 Build with:

-    sudo fig run ember new github-notifications
+    sudo fig run ember new pacifier
-    mv github-notifications/{*,.*} .
+    mv pacifier/{*,.*} .
-    rmdir github-notifications
+    rmdir pacifier

 Run with: